dewitt4/Cloud-Custodain/docs/source/policy/lambda.rst

 First, modify ``custodian.yml`` to specify a mode type of ``config-rule``.
 You'll also need the ARN of an IAM role to assume when running the Lambda that Custodian is going to install for you.
+Sensible policies to add to that role would be ``AWSLambdaBasicExecutionRole`` and ``AWSConfigRulesExecutionRole``, on top of any permissions your lambda is going to need to perform the actions you want it to perform.

 .. code-block:: yaml